CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 	- Suffix (if appropriate)
 	- Date of Birth

-After providing this information and answering a challenge question the Beneficiary will be led through further pages until credentials are reset.
+After providing this information and answering a challenge question the beneficiary will be led through further pages until credentials are reset.

 ### 3. Create an Account:

-If a Beneficiary does not have an account on MyMedicare.gov they can create one using the "Create Account" link.
+If a beneficiary does not have an account on MyMedicare.gov they can create one using the "Create Account" link.

 In order for a beneficiary to sign up for a MyMedicare.gov account they will need their Medicare card.
 This has their Medicare Number and their Medicare Part A and Part B eligibility dates.

-In our [Google Group](https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api) we have seen a number of questions posed about Medicare Advantage Beneficiaries.
+In our [Google Group](https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api) we have seen a number of questions posed about Medicare Advantage beneficiaries.
 Medicare Advantage Pharmacy information (Part D claims) are found in the Blue Button 2.0 API.
 The question that is raised is how does a beneficiary register a MyMedicare.gov account in order to access their pharmacy claims if they don't have a Medicare Part A or Part B plan.
 The answer is that a beneficiary should refer to their Medicare card and enter the eligibility date for their Part A